It is no secret that impressionism is my favorite style of painting.

 But there is not so much detail that nothing is left to the imagination.

 The imagination is a powerful force.
-It is that x-factor in a painting which allows two people to look at a painting and see two completely different scenes.
+It is that x-factor in a painting that allows two people to look at a painting and see two completely different scenes.

 But impressionism garnered some harsh criticism in the past, especially from the realists.
-Which brings me to the topic of this post.
+This brings me to the topic of this post.

 Is impressionism just an excuse to be lazy, or for those people who are not skilled enough for true realism?

 I do not think so, but I agree the label impressionism can be used to mask shortfalls in skill.

 There is a huge difference between amateur and master impressionist paintings.

 In fact, many of the great impressionists are also capable of being great realists.
 Just like the great abstract artist Pablo Picasso was a skilled traditional artist.